-No need for nicities or any attempt to sugarcoat the truth.
+No need for niceties or any attempt to sugarcoat the truth.
 Truth be told, the current IEBC, under the chairmanship of Issak Hassan, should have gone home sooner than yesterday.

 The fact that the much hyped electronic voting system that cost Kenyans an arm and a leg spectacularly failed in the 2013 general elections was enough reason for IEBC to fold up and go home.

-Claims that the IEBC used the same server with Uhuru Kenyatta’s TNA, after which a clear runoff was avoided by a questionable 8k votes was more than enough reason for all the commissioners, plus the chairman to resign immediately after.
+Claims that the IEBC used the same server with Uhuru Kenyatta’s TNA, after which a clear runoff was avoided by questionable 8k votes, was more than enough reason for all the commissioners, plus the chairman to resign immediately after.
 This is what happens in mature democracies.

 But being in Kenya where one would ‘rather die than resign” as Kimunya famously once declared, the IEBC has arrogantly overstayed its welcome, even after their British comrades in the Chickengate scandal were thrown into jail!